ghoomfrog/silili/README.md

 *ana ja iti kiwi.* — I caused the food bird. — I ate the bird.

-It's best to put the main adjective right after *ja*, to act as a clear verb.

 ### Conditions

 *wi* introduces a condition for the next word or phrase.